List of Australia Test cricket records: Highest successful run chases

 Australia's highest successful run chase in Test cricket came in the fourth Test of the 1948 Ashes series at Headingley.
 Australia reached the target of 404 runs with seven wickets in hand.
 This was a Test record at the time of posting and remained so until May 2003 when the West Indies defeated Australia at the Antigua Recreation Ground.
 Set 418 for victory in the final innings, the hosts achieved the target for the loss of seven wickets.

 Fewest runs in an innings

 The lowest innings total scored in Test cricket came in the second Test of England's tour of New Zealand in March 1955.
 Trailing England by 46, New Zealand was bowled out in their second innings for 26 runs.
 The equal fifth-lowest score in Test history is Australia's total of 36 scored in their first innings against England in the first Test of the 1902 Ashes series.

+Most runs conceded in an innings

+The highest innings total scored against Australia is by England when they scored 7/903 in the fifth Test of the 1938 Ashes Series at The Oval.